 This is a neuroendocrine carcinoma of skin.
 It is rare, but only has a 70% survival rate at 5 years (due to metastatic spread).
 It is believed that the Merkel Cell Polyomavirus is causally implicated in its pathogenesis.
 Not surprisingly, MCC rates are raised in the immunosuppressed.
 It is treated by excision with or without radiotherapy.
 The bigger the primary tumour the worse the prognosis.
 An image of a typical MCC is shown below.

 There are a large number of benign keratinocyte tumours related to hair follicles and sweat glands: do not delve deeper.
-There are occasional malignant tumours of these structures that are often managed as thought they were squamous cell carcinomas.
-Many are capable of metastasis.
+There are also rare malignant tumours of these structures which, in general, are managed as though they were squamous cell carcinomas.
+Many are capable of metastasising.
 Below is an image of a malignant sweat gland tumour.

 The most common primary cutaneous sarcoma is the dermatofibrosarcoma protuberans (DFSP).
 It often presents as a firm nodule or plaque reminiscent of an ‘odd’ dermatofibroma, over the shoulder girdle in a young adult.
-Treatment is by wide excision with or without therapy.
-Local recurrence is common and metastatic spread my occur in a minority of cases.
+Treatment is by wide excision with or without radiotherapy.
+Local recurrence is common, and metastatic spread may occur in a minority of cases.

 An image of another type of cutaneous sarcoma, a leiomyosarcoma, is shown below.
-Again, it presented as a firm indolent nodule with diagnosis relies on clinical suspicion and histopathology.
+Again, it presented as a firm indolent nodule with the diagnosis relying on clinical suspicion and histopathology.

 Kaposi Sarcoma (KS)

-Metastatic deposits from internal malignancies are rare.
-The image below is a secondary adenocarcinoma in the umbilicus (‘Sister Mary Joseph nodule’) [ ]
+Metastatic deposits in the skin from internal malignancies are rare.
+The image below is a secondary adenocarcinoma in the umbilicus (‘Sister Mary Joseph nodule’).

 Skincancer909 by Jonathan Rees is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Where different rights apply for any figures, this is indicated in the text.